Primary tabs

 Other

-A compulsory practice essay submitted in Lent term, in which a pass mark of above 60 should be obtained.
-Candidates whose grade falls below this on the first attempt will be required to resubmit.
+A compulsory practice essay in which a pass mark of above 60 should be obtained.
+Candidates whose grade falls below this on the first attempt may be required to resubmit.